 Metro can work with your organization to tailor projects for groups of any size, age, purpose or ability.
-You might build beaver fencing around trees, plant native trees and shrubs, scatter seeds, remove invasive plants, care for park amenities, create habitat for wildlife, spread mulch or other similar tasks.
+You might build beaver fencing around young shrubs, plant native trees, scatter seeds, remove invasive plants, care for park amenities, create habitat for wildlife, spread mulch or other similar tasks.

 Metro works with community and corporate groups to do service and teambuilding activities and with scouts and school groups to do hands-on service learning.

-Volunteer coordinators often work with service clubs, faith-based organizations, school clubs or classes, youth groups, book clubs, hiking or walking groups, and singles or other Meetup groups.
+Volunteer coordinators often work with service clubs, faith and community based organizations, school clubs or classes, youth groups, book clubs, hiking or walking groups, and singles or other Meetup groups.